michaelwest/michaelwest.github.io/posts/simplednd.md

   - **Fighter**: +1 STR, d10
   - **Wizard**: +1 INT, d6
   - **Rogue**: +1 DEX, d8; may use DEX for melee attacks
-  - Adventurer: +1 to any one score, d8 -- open class for any other character that a player wants to use, e.g. Bard with +1 CHA
+  - **Adventurer**: +1 to any one score, d8 -- open class for any other character that a player wants to use, e.g. Bard with +1 CHA
 - Variant classes are just absorbed into the main classes and role-played differently:
   - Fighter: Paladin, Barbarian, etc
   - Wizard: Cleric, Monk, etc